NAADAC; UKPCBADC – Co-Founder and Director

 Prior to joining Houghton House in 2006, Zippy worked in the substance abuse ward of two psychiatric facilities.
 She is responsible for attending to patients over the weekend, dispensing medication, carrying out assessments, screening patients and reporting on progress.

 The boy bent down to pick up another starfish, smiling as he threw it back into the sea.
-He replied,

 “I made a huge difference to that one!”